epics-containers/rtems-bsp/README.md

   - patches for MVME5500 boards used at DLS
   - legacy network stack
   - processor is m4700 with hardware floating point support
+  - patch to gcc source to only compile for the single powerpc variant

 Acknowledgements